AdobeDocs/experience-manager-64.en/help/sites-deploying/tarmk-cold-standby.md

 ## Cold Standby Repository Maintenance {#cold-standby-repository-maintenance}

+### Revision Cleanup

+>[!CAUTION]
+>
+>Do not run offline revision cleanup on the standby.
+It is not needed and it will not reduce the segmentstore size.

 >[!NOTE]
 >
 >If you run [Online Revision Cleanup](/help/sites-deploying/revision-cleanup.md) on the primary instance, the manual procedure presented below is not needed.
-Addittionally, if you are using Online Revision Cleanup, the `cleanup ()` operation on the standby instance will pe performed automatically.
+Additionally, if you are using Online Revision Cleanup, the `cleanup ()` operation on the standby instance will pe performed automatically.

->[!NOTE]
->
->Do not run offline revision cleanup on the standby.
-It is not needed and it will not reduce the segmentstore size.

-Adobe recommends runing maintenance on a regular basis to prevent excessive repository growth over time.
+Adobe recommends running maintenance on a regular basis to prevent excessive repository growth over time.
 To manually perform cold standby repository maintenance, follow the steps below:

 1. Stop the standby process on the standby instance by going to the JMX Console and using the **org.apache.jackrabbit.oak: Status ("Standby")** bean.
 For more info on how to do this, see the above section on [Monitoring](/help/sites-deploying/tarmk-cold-standby.md#monitoring).